thienlh/CJ_Workshop2/README.md

 2- Write a Java program that will

 - Accept two number.
-Use try… catch blocks to catch exceptions when accepting these number because user can enter invalid data.
+Use try catch blocks to catch exceptions when accepting these number because user can enter invalid data.

 - Accept the operator ( +, - , *, / )